 There is further information about the course on the University and Department webpages.

 Applicants should apply to the College by 15th October for admission in the following October.
-Mature students are advised to have studied Chemistry, Biology and Physics or Maths at A level and to have achieved passes preferably at A and A* grade.
+Mature students are advised to have studied A Levels in Chemistry and one of Biology, Physics or Maths and to have achieved passes preferably at A and A* grade.
 The University of Cambridge does not consider Access to HE courses alone as adequate preparation for science courses.
-From 2017 onwards, applicants are not required to register to sit the BMAT.

 Students are asked to attend for interview at St Edmund’s College in December.
 Applicants are advised that they should have undertaken some veterinary work involving both small and large animals before coming to Cambridge.

 All applicants for the Preclinical Veterinary Medicine Tripos at St Edmund’s are required to register to take the Natural Sciences Admissions Assessmen